Gaurav0502/pneumonia-detection-system/README.md

 **Multilayer Perceptron** is a Supervised Learning model which is majorly used for classification tasks.
 It is type <i>feedforward Artificial Neural Network</i> that generates a set of outputs from a set of inputs.
 Diagrammatically, it is a directed graph with the outermost layers as the input and output layers and the intermediate layers referred to as inner layers.
 The model is trained using <i>back propagation technique</i>.

+# Blog Link
+The project is documented as a <a href="https://medium.com/@prasham1515/pneumonia-detection-system-ea42928b938a">medium article</a>.

 ## Future Work
 To apply much better image processing techniques and training deep learning models.